Bjornhona/Midnight-Hunter-Game/README.md

 "Midnight Hunter"

 ## Description
-A simple game in Javascript.
-In a desperate attempt to find the love of his life, the women hunter tries to find girls in the dark while trying to avoid devastating ex boyfriend enemies.
-He starts with three lives, but loses a life each time he is caught by ex boyfriend enemies.
-The new level condition is when the hunter has confronted all girls available in the night.
+A simple game in Javascript based on Canvas.
+In a desperate attempt to find the love of his life, the hunter tries to find available girls in the dark while trying to avoid devastating ex boyfriend enemies.
+He starts with five lives, but then loses one life each time he is caught by an enemy.
+The You Win condition is when the hunter has confronted all girls available in the night.
 The hunter gains full lives for each level as he quickly recovers after a big kiss.
-The game adds more girls and ex boyfriends for each level.
-Losing condition, no more lives.
+The Game Over condition, no more lives.
 If all levels are acomplished, the hunter has finally found true love and therefore wins.

 ## MVP (DOM - CANVAS) // To do
 CANVAS game.
-MVP definition: A player moves around in a room.
-There will be a treasure appearing on the oppisite side of the canvas.
-The treasure is first static, then moves around.
+MVP definition: A player moves around in a room with a few blocking walls.
+There will be kissable friends appearing on the oppisite side of the canvas.
+The friend is first created in static state, then the motions will be defined.
+The "frienemy" will be created, first in static state, then with motions defined.
+The frienemies will then be separated into "friends" and "enemies" and will be given different conditions.
+Also outer and inner Walls will be blocking the way of both runner, friends and enemies.
+Their collision with the walls will change their direcctions.

 ## Backlog // Challenge